IIT Bombay

-The Indian Institute of Technology Bombay (IIT Bombay or IITB) is a public research university and technical institute in Mumbai, Maharashtra, India.
+The Indian Institute of Technology Bombay (IIT- Bombay or IIT-B) is a public research university and technical institute in Mumbai, Maharashtra, India.
+It is one of the 23 Indian Institutes of Technology created to be a Centre of Excellence for India's training, research and development in science, engineering and technology.
 The institute has 17 academic departments, 35 additional academic centres, and three schools.

 Established in 1958, IIT Bombay was designated as an Institution of Eminence in 2018.

+It is one of the most competitive institutes in India to get into and has been the first-preferred destination of high-achievers in JEE Advanced.